After researching your Pacific Crest Trail gear, the question many aspiring thru-hikers move to is that of PCT resupply.

 On top of all that, unless you’ve done a long-distance hike before (and based on the statistics from the PCT Survey – you probably haven’t), it can be hard to imagine what you, in a month (or two…or three…), is going to want to eat all day after having hiked hundreds of miles.

-But since practically all hikers send at least some boxes, let’s examine how many boxes were sent, how frequently they were sent, and what was done before starting vs. on the trail.
+But since practically all hikers send at least some boxes, let’s examine how many boxes were sent, how many were prepped ahead of time, how frequently they were sent, and what was done before starting vs. on the trail.

 Number of Resupply Boxes